-For the past five years, we have engaged in an IES-funded RCT intervention project that aimed to promote undergraduate students' academic success in introductory biology courses (Cromley, Perez, Kaplan, Dai, Mara & Balsai, 2019).
+For the past 5 years, we have engaged in an Institute of Educational Sciences (IES)-funded RCT intervention project that aimed to promote undergraduate students' academic success in introductory biology courses (Cromley et al., 2019).
 In the project, we tested the effects of different combinations of cognitive and motivational supports that were administered through the courses' online management systems to students who were randomly assigned to different conditions.
 In several iterative replications, we compared groups of students who accessed different combinations of cognitive and motivational supports with each other and with groups of students who accessed only cognitive, only motivational, or no supports at all.
-Altogether, we conducted ten experiments, over four academic years, at three different institutions, in first- or second-semester biology courses for STEM majors, with a cumulative sample of 3,092 participants.
+Altogether, we conducted 10 experiments, over four academic years, at three different institutions, in first- or second-semester biology courses for STEM (science, technology, engineering, and mathematics) majors, with a cumulative sample of 3,092 participants.